Search results for

 Mahmoud Itani / Android Authority

-However, iOS 18 beta 1’s Home Screen updates don’t stop there.
-Some other neat changes include locking individual apps with biometrics and a Hidden folder to conceal questionable apps.
+However, iOS 18’s Home Screen updates don’t stop there.
+Some other changes (for the better) include locking individual apps with biometrics and a Hidden folder to conceal questionable apps.
 These additions make it easier to stop prying eyes from accessing private apps and data, without needing third-party developers to implement their own security measures in their applications.
 Once you hide an app, it’ll be placed in a locked Hidden folder located at the bottom of the App Library.

-Otherwise, as of iOS 18 beta 1, legacy widgets are no longer supported.
+Otherwise, as of iOS 18, legacy widgets are no longer supported.
 While most relevant apps have already adopted the new-ish widgets introduced with iOS 14, some haven’t yet.
 If you’ve added any of those to their designated area, then they’ll simply disappear once you update to iOS 18.

 Lastly, when editing the Home Screen, there’s now a button that enlarges app icons and widgets.
 Enabling it hides app labels, too, which some users may perceive as a cleaner look.